-3) Shut off water supply at the shut-off valve and then disconnect old faucet by turning water supply back on while holding the old faucet in place (with pliers).
+3) Shut off the water supply at the shut-off valve and then disconnect the old faucet by turning the water supply back on while holding the old faucet in place (with pliers).
 Use a wrench if necessary; some models require an Allen wrench or screwdriver to turn them off and on.

 A basic overview of faucet installation.

 When it comes to installing a faucet, there are a few key steps to take.
 First, you will need to turn off the water and back up any excess water that might be draining.
 Next, make sure the new faucet is compatible with your sink.
 Third, remove the old copper pipe and hand tighten the new copper pipe onto the supply line of your faucet.
 Finally, connect the new faucet to the sink supply lines by turning on both valves at once.

 Although these steps may seem easy enough, replacing a bathroom faucet can still be challenging for some homeowners.
 Luckily for us, there are a variety of tools and tips that we can use to help make the installation process easier for you!
 Here are some of our favorite tools for bathroom faucet installation: